ardanlabs/gotraining/topics/profiling/README.md

 	GODEBUG=gctrace=1 ./project > /dev/null

-Put some load of the web application for 20 seconds.
+Put some load of the web application.

-	go-wrk -m POST -c 10 -d 20 -no-ka "http://localhost:5000/search?term=house&cnn=on&bbc=on&nyt=on"
+	boom -m POST -c 8 -n 10000 "http://localhost:5000/search?term=house&cnn=on&bbc=on&nyt=on"

 ### Scheduler Trace for Project